zenphantom/ml-git/docs/qs_configure_repository.md

 ## <a name="git_clone"> Creating a configured repository</a> ##

-It's recommended to version, in a git repository, the .ML-Git folder containing the settings you frequently use.
+It's recommended to version, in a git repository, the .ml.git folder containing the settings you frequently use.
 This way, you will be able to use it in future projects or share it with another ML-Git user if you want.

 To create the .ml-git folder that will be versioned, the following commands are necessary: